Opiano1/nd00333-capstone/starter_file/README.md

 # Data Science Nigeria Staff Promotion Algorithm

 This is the capstone project Udacity Machine Learning with Microsoft Azure Nanodegree.
 In this project, we built a machine learning model to Predicting staff that are likely to be promoted based on defined personal and performance parameters.
-We built the model using HyperDrive Config and AUtoML run, and deployed the model as a service.
+We ran two different experiments with HyperDrive and AutoML respectively, and then chose the best model from the two to deploy

 ## Project Set Up and Installation
 To set up this project in AzureML, kindly ensure the following are checked: